jeffknupp/blog/content/2014-04-03-dont-write-python-scripts-write-python-libraries.md

-When someone asks why the `if __name__ == '__main__'` idiom should be used, I say it's because it makes turning your "script" into a "library" a seamless thing.
+When someone asks why the `if __name__ == '__main__'` idiom should be used, I say it's because it makes turning your "script" into a "library" a seamless act.
 Novices often write a series of one-off Python scripts that exist only as long as it takes to finish and run them.
 More seasoned developers have accumulated a set of *libraries* they've written over the years.